 Matabungkay Beach had its glory days back in the ’50s until early ’90s; it was THE place to be for family and company outings, weekend getaways with friends, and group excursions during its heyday.
 I was about eight years old when I first set foot on Matabungkay’s famed fine light gray sand that appears to be white when the sun is glaring.
 My second time was in 2007; last April this year was my third.
 It’s a long stretch of ashen sand lined with resorts, stores, and houses.
 Matabungkay Beach is also known for its floating bamboo raft cottages.

-Related topic: MATABUNGKAY BEACH, BATANGAS: IMPORTANT TIPS
+Related topic: MATABUNGKAY BEACH, BATANGAS: IMPORTANT TRAVEL TIPS